Visualizations in FaceBase Data

 Some imaging data is created in three dimensions, which is useful in understanding the shape and size of specific anatomical regions of the face and skull, for example when comparing control specimens with mutant specimens.

-• Once the image loads, you can make the following adjustments:
+- Once the image loads, you can make many adjustments, including:

 Histology/Annotations Viewer (2D images)